kubernetes-sigs/lws/keps/223-unique-selector-per-replica/README.md

 type SchedulingPolicy struct {

-  // Exclusive topology annotation is used to specify the topology which
-	// be used for 1:1 exclusive scheduling.
-Replaces functionality of
-  // the exclusive-placement annotation ExclusiveTopology string `json:exclusiveTopology,omitempty`
+  // Exclusive topology creates a 1:1 mapping for exclusive scheduling ExclusiveTopology *ExclusiveTopology `json:exclusiveTopology,omitempty`

   // Creates a 1:1 mapping between a nodeGroup an replica.
   UniqueNodeGroup *UniqueNodeGroup `json:uniqueNodeGroup,omitempty`
+}

+type ExclusiveTopology struct {

+  // Specifies the topology which will be used for 1:1 exclusive scheduling PerReplica string `json:perReplica,omitemty`

+  // Specifies the topology which will be used for 1:1 exclusive scheduling
+  // in a given subgroup.
+Can be used alongside PerReplica configuration PerSubGroup string `json:perSubGroup,omitempty`
 }